priviere/PPB/README.md

 ## Version
 `PPBformations` is now at version 0.1

-The version number is under the form A.B.C with
+The version number is under the form A.B with

 * A: the number of the version on CRAN (0 = no version on CRAN yet)